zepi2509/shell/README.md

 them to show up in the switcher (you need to restart the shell after changing stuff in `~/Pictures/Wallpapers` sadly, no watching for changes yet).

+To set the wallpaper, you can use the command `caelestia wallpaper`.
+Use `caelestia wallpaper -h` for more info about the command.

 ## Credits

 Thanks to the Hyprland discord community (especially the homies in #rice-discussion) for all the help and suggestions